tgoe1907/tgoe-backend/README.md

 # Introduction
-### That's this project?
+### About this project?
-* [TODO]
+The TGÖ Services project contains a collection of tools and libraries tailor made for "Turngemeinde Germania Ötigheim e.V." sports club.
+It extends the commercial management solution "EasyVerein" by some nice features we were missing.
+It's not designed to fit any club's needs, however if you think it's useful, feel free to use the whole application or just pieces of code.

 ### Why PHP?
-* PHP may not be the most fancy coding language these days.
+PHP may not be the most fancy coding language these days.
 However, there are a lot of advantages...
 * It's available at virtually all hosting providers on the market.
+This makes hosting the application cheap and easy.
 * It's easy to setup on local environment for many OS and system architectures.
 Even with small resources like single board computers.
 * Operation and maintenance has a steep learning curve.
 Due to a huge community, knowledge can be researched on loads of internet sources.

+### Used Frameworks
+This application is based on some frameworks to reduce individual code and get a solid foundation in terms of structure, best practices and security.
+* Composer - used for managing 3rd party libraries
+* Ghuzzle Http - Used for API calls.
+* CodeIgniter - MVC framework and foundation of the app.

+### Used 3rd party services
+* Easy Verein - Management solution for clubs and important source of data for this tool.
+* Aspose.Cloud - Tools for handling MS Office and PDF documents.
+It's commercial, but it has a nice free usage tier.

 # Setup Production Environment
 ### Setup web server
-* Setup webserver to work with PHP 8.
+* Setup webserver to work with PHP 8.2
 ** Use HTTPS only for public access to protect passwords and sensitive member information.
 ** Do not use built-in web-server of PHP.
 It's only intended for development environments.
 Use something like Apache httpd or NGINX.
-** Set web root directory to "www-root" of the project.
+** Set web root directory to "public" of the project.
 For security reasons, internet users must not be able to access any content outside this directory.
-** Modules needed: [TODO]
+** Modules needed: curl, openssl, intl, mbstring
 ** Recommended settings:
 *** Some background jobs (e.g. validations or big lists) need a lot of time to query APIs.
 This usually exceeds PHP's default for maximum execution time.
 It's highly recommended to set it to a bigger value e.g. 300 (seconds).
 * Checkout/export project from Git repository